-With regard to the final disposal option for oil, the situation as described in the reports in Activity A and C provides useful information.
-In some countries, a scheme for oil collection and processing of waste oils exists, e.g. in Tunisia, Cyprus and Malta.
-In several other ports, a refinery may be able to accept the recovered oil.
+With regard to the final disposal option for oil, the situation as described in the reports in Activity 1 and 2 provides useful information.
+In some countries, a scheme for oil collection and processing of waste oils exists, e.g. in Slovenia.
+In several other ports, a refinery may be able to accept the recovered oil, like in Rijeka.
 Whenever possible, final disposal of waste oil from ships should be tied into these existing routes for treatment and final disposal, since this will be by far the option with the lowest cost.